-What does the Money Advice Service say of Funeral plans?
+What does the Money Advice Service say on Funeral plans?

 The Money Advice Service says “A funeral plan is a way of paying for a future funeral today.
 Here are some things to bear in mind if you’re thinking of taking one out.

-Funerals can be expensive, costing perhaps several thousand pounds, and many people worry that when they die, they won’t leave enough money for their funeral.
+Funerals can be expensive, costing perhaps several thousand pounds, and many people worry that when they die, they won’t leave enough money to cover the cost.
 With a funeral plan, you arrange and pay for it in advance.
-You can arrange a funeral plan for your own funeral or for someone elses, as long as the funeral will be held in the UK.
+You can arrange a plan for your own funeral or for someone elses, as long as the funeral will be held in the UK.

 You’ll find more general information about funerals – for example choosing a funeral director, rights, choices and help with costs – on the Directgov website.”